E-commerce Logo Design Strategies: Tips for 2016 and Beyond - Web Shop Manager

-E-commerce Logo Design Strategies for 2016 and Beyond
+E-commerce Logo Design Strategies and Beyond

 Whether you like it or not, the reality is, your logo will affect your business.
 It gives people a quick visual to identify your company and works harmoniously with the other elements of your brand to enhance it.